NathanDavis97/itt-mortgage-calculator-assignment/README.md

 https://interview-example.herokuapp.com/

 ## Shell Project
 Included in this repository is a shell project that will help you get started if you're stuck.
+Just open "index.html" in your browser to get going!
+Please ask us any questions that come to mind.

 ## Amortized interest equation